anthemion-org/ogle-web/README.md

 let oID = aIDs[0];
 ```

 It is usually unnecessary to indicate the type of the container.
-However, I name maps (whether instances of the `Map` class, or plain objects used as maps) with a plural noun describing what the map contains, followed with ‘By’ and a singular noun describing the input to the map.
-The result is something like `CtsByID`, much maps from ‘ID’ keys to ‘count’ values.
+However, I name maps (whether instances of the `Map` class, or plain objects used as maps) with a plural noun describing what the map contains, suffixed with ‘By’, and followed by a singular noun describing the input to the map.
+The result is something like `CtsByID`, which maps from ‘ID’ keys to ‘count’ values.
 This places the content at the beginning of the name, like other container names, while reminding the reader how the map is used.
 It also places the value noun on the side from which the map will be read, and the key noun on the side from which it will be dereferenced:

 ```
 const oCt = oCtsByID[aID];